How can I protect my pension in a divorce

 colin freeman headshot

-Concerned your ex-spouse has their eye on your pension pot?
+Wondering what happens to your pension if you get divorced?
+Concerned your ex-wife has their eye on your pension pot?

 Regardless of whether you’re one half of a separated civil partnership or are considering divorcing your partner, it’s important to know where you stand when it comes to splitting your matrimonial assets.

-If you want to find out more about how to protect your pension in a divorce in the UK, get in touch with the qualified solicitors here at Freeman Jones Legal.
+If you want to find out more about how to protect your pension in a divorce in the UK, get in touch with the qualified solicitors here at Freeman Jones Solicitors.

 Alternatively, we’ve also made this handy guide and FAQ-filled article to help clear the confusion if you’re not ready to discuss your divorce case with a solicitor.